4neesh/DevBlog/src/posts/025_DAOPattern.md

 ```

-the DAO Implementation will use the Hibernate SessionFactory to create transactions to the data store:
+The DAO Implementation uses the Hibernate SessionFactory to create transactions to the data store:

 ```java{numberLines:true}
 @Repository